wp-plugins/get-background-from-library/readme.txt

 === Get Background From Library ===
 Contributors: trepmal
 Donate link: http://kaileylampert.com/donate/
 Tags: custom-background, background, media library Requires at least: 3.0
 Tested up to: 3.2-beta2
 Stable tag: trunk

+(No longer in development.)
 Add an action button to images in the media library.
 Easily use any image as your custom background

 == Description ==

+The ability to select an image from the media library as the background is baked right into core now.
+This plugin will no longer be developed.

 Add an action button to images in the media library.
 Easily use any image as your custom background.